Chapter 76. Extracurricular Activities

 §76.1001.
 Extracurricular Activities.

 (a) An extracurricular activity is an activity sponsored by the University Interscholastic League (UIL), the school district board of trustees, or an organization sanctioned by resolution of the board of trustees.
 The activity is not necessarily directly related to instruction of the essential knowledge and skills but may have an indirect relation to some areas of the curriculum.
-Extracurricular activities include, but are not limited to, public performances, contests, demonstrations, displays, and club activities, with the exception of public performances specified in paragraph (2) of this subsection.
+Extracurricular activities include, but are not limited to, public performances, contests, demonstrations, displays, and club activities, with the exception of public performances specified in paragraphs (2) and (3) of this subsection.

 (1) In addition, an activity shall be subject to the provisions for an extracurricular activity if any one of the following criteria apply:

 (B) the activity is held in conjunction with another activity that is considered to be extracurricular;

 (C) the activity is held off campus, except in a case in which adequate facilities do not exist on campus;

 (2) A student ineligible to participate in an extracurricular activity, but who is enrolled in a state-approved course that requires demonstration of the mastery of the essential knowledge and skills in a public performance, may participate in the performance subject to the following requirements and limitations.

 (A) Only the criterion listed in paragraph (1)(D) of this subsection applies to the performance.